 NUTRITION INFORMATION: Amount for 1/6 of Recipe: Calories: 378, Total Fat 11.3g, Saturated Fat: 1.6g, Sodium: 436mg, Cholesterol: 93mg, Total Carbohydrate: 59g, Dietary Fiber: 6.2g, Sugar: 9g, Protein 10g

 I added brown sugar to the recipe to balance out the turmeric and soy sauce with the pineapple.
-If you would rather not add any additional sugar to the fried, feel free to leave it out.
+If you would rather not add any additional sugar to the fried rice, feel free to leave it out.